 (Keeping it PG)

-However after watching ‘Naked Attraction’ and seeing all different shapes and sizes people are, with all of their insecurities, and other bits, put out there for the world to see, it’s made me wonder, if I got my legs out on a hot day, would anyone actually care, or would they just be stuck inside their own head with their own worries, much like I am when I walk down the street.
-And if anyone who does judge me for how I look, surely it says more about them than it does me?
+However after watching ‘Naked Attraction’ and seeing all different shapes and sizes people are, with all of their insecurities, and other bits, put out there for the world to see, has made me wonder.
+If I got my legs out on a hot day, would anyone actually care, or would they just be stuck inside their own head with their own worries, much like I am when I walk down the street.
+And if anyone does judge me for how I look, surely it says more about them than it does me?

 When I am having a dodgy day I try to concentrate on the things I like about my appearance.